panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 In JavaScript, the `function` keyword does a simple job: creates a function.

-However, the way you define a function using `function` keyword can create functions with different properties.
+However, the way you define a function using the `function` keyword can create functions with different properties.

-In this post, you'll find how using `function` keyword you can make function declarations and function expressions, and what are the differences between the 2 types of functions.
+In this post, you'll find how using the `function` keyword you can make function declarations and function expressions, and what are the differences between the 2 types of functions.

 ```toc
 ```

 ## 1. Function expressions vs function declarations

-Function declarations and function expressions are 2 ways create functions using the `function` keyword.
+Function declarations and function expressions are 2 ways to create functions using the `function` keyword.

 Let's pick an example to demonstrate the difference &mdash; let's create 2 versions of a function that sums numbers: